Id-Analyst/Loan-Prosper-Analysis/README.md

-# (Loan Data From Prosper)
+# Introduction
-## by (Muhsin Hameed)
+Exploratory and Explanatory Analysis of a Sample Dataset from **Loan Prosper** which was meant to potentially look at the impact of selected variables on Loan and the possibility of requestors getting loans or not.

 ## Dataset

 > The main data set contain 113937 row and 81 columns.
-All the columns ain't essential for this analysis, for that reason I would be working with 113937 row and 15 column.
+All the columns ain't essential for this analysis, for that reason I worked with 113937 row and 15 column.
 The details of the columns are below:

 > <p> ✔ ListingNumber: The number that uniquely identifies the listing to the public as displayed on the website. </p>
 > <p> ✔ Term: The length of the loan expressed in months. </p>